 41. If system shutdown message is not displayed on AT SMPS system or system shutdown message appears on ATX SMPS systems.

 (I) Go to CMOS setup screen and enable power management or ACPI supplies disabled or vice versa or enable use ATX SMPS option in ATX systems.

 42. RAM test not detecting any problems and is finishing too quickly.

 Cause: – L1 and L2 memory caches might be enabled.

 Solution: – disable memory caches before testing memory.

-43. can’t use USB keyboard and mouse outside of windows that is in dos:-
+43. can’t use a USB keyboard and mouse outside of windows that are in dos:-